 Welcome to Parish of Christ the King.
 The parish has two churches Christ the King & Our Lady of Lourdes and St Augustine’s.
 The parish history can be found under ‘About’ in the menu at the top of this page.
-Our website has just been updated and has gone live as of St Patrick’s day!!
-The old website can still be accessed by clicking on the following link.
-I hope you like the new look.
-It is much more user friendly for those using tablets and mobile phones.
-We also welcome those joining us online over the internet.
 Christ the King church is open everyday from 7am until 8pm.
 Please try and pop in.
-This website has information about what goes on in the parish as well as information about our schools.
-Any comments or feedback please email me.
+This website has information about what goes on in the parish as well as information about our schools. (old website link) Also welcome to those joining us over the internet watching our services live.
+Any comments or feedback please call or email.

 Canon Tom Farrell.
 Parish Priest. firstname.lastname@example.org..uk